hoscharzach/hoscharzach/README.md

 -->

 <h1 align="center">Hi 👋, I'm Zach Hoschar</h1>
-<h3 align="center">I'm a former professional League of Legends player turned software engineer.</h3>
+<h3 align="center">Hey, I'm a professional League of Legends player turned Software Engineer with a love for finding unique solutions and learning new things.
+My main skills are in Javascript and Python, specifically Node, Express, Flask, SQLite3, React, and Redux.
+I'm looking for opportunities in the field where I can solve problems and improve my skills or learn new technologies.</h3>

 - 🔭 I’m currently working on [Quacker](https://github.com/hoscharzach/Quacker), my full stack Twitter clone